pdl/Articulate/Design.md

 hooks->add before_write => sub{ check_permissions }

 Do we need hooks when everything is a plugin?
-What about Using things like `around`?
+What about using things like `around`?

 ### User Access Control